 - 3 years old

-- Learning how to set a table is a Practical Life activity that teaching a child the skill of setting a table and encourages fine motor development, as well as visual discrimination.
+- Learning how to set a table is a Practical Life activity that teaches a child the skill of setting a table and encourages fine motor development, as well as visual discrimination.

 Making Juice